 The Digital Fellowship is open to Singapore Citizens and Permanent Residents.

-Applicants may be individuals or collectives (two or more persons making a joint application).
+Applicants may be individuals or collectives (up to three persons making a joint application).
 Only one application is accepted per individual/collective.

 The Library welcomes applications from librarians, curators, historians, academics or independent researchers with established records of achievement in their chosen fields of research.
 Applicants pursuing doctoral, postdoctoral or advanced research are also encouraged to apply.